critterandguitari/cg-docs/docs/Organelle/og_s2.md

 In this chapter, we'll explore where this combination of the Selector and on-board display can go, and we will also go through the default MIDI operation of the Organelle and how connected USB MIDI devices interface with the Organelle.

 These topic areas will prepare you for general use of the Organelle.
-So let's start using it now and get the pretty box singing.

 ### 3.1 Main Menu Screen